dukersss13/COVID-19-Logistic-Growth-Model/README.md

 Refer to the list of country names or states if needed.

 (Number of infections implies the number of confirmed cases ONLY).
-The outputs are:
+The results are:

 The current infected population.
+(From the latest data of confirmed cases).

 The current mortality rate.
+(Latest number of deaths / Latest number of confirmed cases).

-The date with the highest infection rate.
+The date with the highest infection rate. (t* from Logistic Model).

 The estimated carrying capacity.
+(M or carrying capacity from Logistic Model).

 The expected number of new cases for the following day.
+(Estimatation made by plugging tomorrow's date into the Logistic Function)

 The estimated number of new deaths for the following day.
+(New confirmed cases from the last 2 days * mortality rate.
+Changes will be made to improve the accuracy of this output).

 The logistic growth plot.

 The date with peak infections.
+(Run future dates into the Logistic Function & taking the date with the maximum total confirmed cases).

 The estimated number of deaths by the end date.
+(Estimated number of deaths before the infection rate tapers).

 The estimated mortality rate by the end date.